 Affirmative Action Comes to Corporate Boards

 California will be the first state to require racial quotas on corporate boards in 2021.
 At least one person from an “underrepresented community” must be on the board of publicly traded companies headquartered in California, or they will face fines of up to $300,000.
 The law is the latest salvo launched on the war on meritocracy being waged against so many of America’s institutions.
 Judicial Watch has already announced plans to challenge the law.

 Softer on Crime

 A host of new laws related to crime were passed in 2020.
 Most were aimed at weakening current laws.
 For example, certain fees for juvenile offenders and their families will be canceled.
 Moreover, this summer, California’s remaining juvenile prisons will be phased out.
 An Office of Youth and Community Restoration will instead send grants to counties to provide custody and supervision.
 Another new law caps probation to a maximum of one year for misdemeanor offenses and two years for felony offenses, with some exceptions.
 In discussing these new changes, Plumas county District Attorney David Hollister, wrote “… whether these ongoing changes reduce prison populations or make our state less safe, time will tell.
 What is clear is this is a remarkably challenging time to be a California law enforcement officer or prosecutor.”

-Rowena Itchon is senior vice president at the Pacific Research Institution.
+Rowena Itchon is senior vice president of the Pacific Research Institute.